tkupek/uibk-scheduling-approaches/Task1/CovidTestingProblem.md

 For our first iteration, we assume **every lab has unlimited test capacity**.

 How can we distribute the probes to minimize the shipping time?

+#### Solution

+We created several model classes (Lab, Region, ProbeDistribution, ProbesDistribution) to represent the data.

+Beside that, the **CovidCreator** initializes a _SelectMapGenotype_, **CovidDecover** creates a more readable represenation of the data and **CovidEvaluator** helps to calculate the shippping costs.

+The class **CovidProblem** collects all parts and is executable by Opt4J.

+#### Findings

+We have found out that 100 random samples are often not sufficient to find the optimal solution with costs _7_.